Skip to Main Content

 Racial Equity Institute

-"An alliance of trainers, organizers, and institutional leaders ...devoted ... to the work of creating racially equitable organizations and systems."
-See its Resources page.
+Racial Equality Institute is an alliance of trainers, organizers, and institutional leaders devoted to creating racially equitable organizations and systems.

 Racial Justice Improvement Project